 In terms of strength and knowledge, we would compare our 0.05% retinal serum to a mid-strength retinol product (typically in the 0.2-0.5% range), but with less irritation potential and possibly quicker results.

 Cruelty-free | Vegan | Fragrance & Essential oil free | Gluten-free

 how to use it?

-Apply a pea sized amount to face in the PM!
-In your evening routine, apply liquid and gel-type products first (for example a toner, our exfoliants or our other serums such as HA 5 or B-Bomb) then A-Game.
-Follow with a moisturizer!
-Wear a sunscreen SPF 15 or greater in the morning!
+Apply a pea sized amount to the face in the PM.
+In your evening routine, apply liquid and gel-type products first (for example a toner, our exfoliants or our other serums such as HA 5 or B-Bomb), then A-Game.
+Follow with a moisturizer.
+Wear a sunscreen of SPF 15 or greater in the morning.

 If your skin is sensitive, start using A-Game every other day and if well-tolerated, move up to every evening in two weeks.
 You can try using A-Game around the eye area, but pay attention not to rub it into your eyes.